Salesforce Apps

 Step 3: Set up the Call Center in Salesforce

-Now that your telephony system is integrated, you can proceed to set up the Call Center in Salesforce:
+Now that your telephony system is integrated, you can proceed to set up the Call Center in Salesforce.
+Note that the exact steps depend on your app provider, be sure to check the official documentation of your chosen app to complete the setup correctly:

 1. Obtain the Call Center Definition File from your telephony provider.
 This file (XML) includes all the configuration details for connecting Salesforce to your phone system.